mgermain/MADE/README.md

 ```

 ## Sample
-Generating an 10 by 10 MNIST digits image sampled from a trained model(assuming the one above).
+Generating a 10 by 10 MNIST digits image sampled from a trained model(assuming the one above).
 ```
 python -u sampleMADE.py experiments/mnist_from_paper/ 10 10 True True 1
 ```